SSWConsulting/SSW.Rules.Content/rules/avoid-ui-in-event-names/rule.md

 ```

 ::: good
-Good Code: We received an update on the currently selected item, change the UI correspondingly (or even better: use MVVM and data binding)\
+Good example: When receiving an update on the currently selected item, change the UI correspondingly (or even better: use MVVM and data binding)
 :::